-$$f_0(x) = \frac{1}{\sqrt{2\pi}} \exp(-\frac{x^2}{2}).$$ (55)
+$$f_0(x) = \frac{1}{\sqrt{2\pi}} \exp\left(-\frac{x^2}{2}\right).$$ (55)

-Eq.(54) follows from an expansion of the pdf p in terms of orthogonal functions $(d/dx)^n f_0$.
+Equation (54) follows from an expansion of the pdf pin terms of orthogonal functions $(d/dx)^n f_0$.
 Here, n is even because of the symmetry of the Zakharov equation.
-The expansion coefficients are then obtained by determining the first, second and fourth moment.
-For the range of BFI studied in this paper it was verified that higher moments only gave a small contribution to the shape of the pdf p(x).
+The expansion coefficients are then obtained by determining the first, second, and fourth moments.
+For the range of BFI studied in this paper, it was verified that higher moments only gave a small contribution to the shape of the pdf p(x).
 The pdf according to theory is compared in Fig. 7 with the simulated one, and a good agreement is obtained, even for extreme sea state conditions.
-Clearly in the case of nonlinear focussing, the probability of extreme states is, as expected, larger when compared to the normal distribution.
-Finally, in Fig. 8 theoretical and simulated final time kurtosis is plotted as function of the final time BFI.
-A good agreement between the two results is obtained even close to the limiting value of the final time BFI.
-For BFI < 1 both simulated and theoretical kurtosis depend in an almost quadratic fashion on BFI, in agreement with the simple estimates of C4 given in Section 2.3 (cf Eq.(31)).
+Clearly, in the case of nonlinear focusing, the probability of extreme states is, as expected, larger when compared with the normal distribution.
+In Fig. 8, theoretical and simulated final-time kurtosis is plotted as function of the final-time BFI.
+A good agreement between the two results is obtained, even close to the limiting value of the final-time BFI.
+For BFI < 1, both simulated and theoretical kurtosis depend in an almost quadratic fashion on BFI, in agreement with the simple estimates of C_4 given in section 2c [(31)].

-In the case of nonlinear focussing a good agreement between the numerical simulations and the homogeneous theory has been obtained, even for extreme values of the Benjamin-Feir Index.
-Here, it should be emphasized that at sea BFI has typical values of 0.5 or less and only occasionally values of the order 1 are reached.
-We have performed simulations to values of BFI of up to 3 and even for these extreme conditions, having large values of kurtosis for example, a reasonable agreement is obtained.
-This is surprising because the homogeneous theory was derived under the assumption of small deviations from Normality.
+In the case of nonlinear focusing, a good agreement between the numerical simulations and the homogeneous theory has been obtained, even for extreme values of the Benjamin-Feir index.
+Here, it should be emphasized that at sea BFI has typical values of 0.5 or less, and only occasionally are values on the order of 1 reached.
+We have performed simulations to values of BFI of up to 3 and, even for these extreme conditions (having large values of kurtosis, for example), a reasonable agreement is obtained.
+This is surprising because the homogeneous theory was derived under the assumption of small deviations from normality.

-In the case of nonlinear defocussing the range of validity of homogeneous theory is much more restricted.
-This is made plainly clear in the Figs. 5, 6, 8 and 9, where results from the simulations and homogeneous theory are compared for the case of nonlinear defocussing.
-In order to be able to interpret this comparison we note that homogeneous theory does not distinguish between focussing and defocusing because the nonlinear transfer is independent of the sign of the interaction matrix T. Only the kurtosis depends on the sign of T. Judging from the Figs. 5, 6 and 8 the range of validity of homogeneous theory is restricted to BFI < 0.6.
-In particularly, for large BFIthere are large qualitative deviations in the kurtosis of the pdf: while from the numerical simulations there are clear signs of saturation in kurtosis, there is no indication of saturation in the results from homogeneous theory.
-In addition, in case of nonlinear defocussing the kurtosis is negative so that for large normalized elevation x the pdf given in Eq.
-(54) may become negative.
-This is clearly unrealistic and in order to correct this undesirable property of homogeneous theory one needs, for large BFI, to take into account the effects of higher then fourth order cumulants as well.
+In the case of nonlinear defocusing, the range of validity of homogeneous theory is much more restricted.
+This is made plainly clear in Figs. 5, 6, 8, and 9, where results from the simulations and homogeneous theory are compared for the case of nonlinear defocusing.
+To be able to interpret this comparison, note that homogeneous theory does not distinguish between focusing and defocusing, because the nonlinear transfer is independent of the sign of the interaction coefficient T. Only the kurtosis depends on the sign of T. Judging from Figs. 5, 6, and 8, the range of validity of homogeneous theory is restricted to BFI < 0.6.
+In particular, for large BFI there are large qualitative deviations in the kurtosis of the pdf: from the numerical simulations there are clear signs of saturation in kurtosis, but there is no indication of saturation in the results from homogeneous theory.
+In addition, in the case of nonlinear defocusing the kurtosis is negative so that for large normalized elevation x the pdf given in (54) may become negative.
+This is clearly unrealistic, and to correct this undesirable property of homogeneous theory one needs, for large BFI, to take into account the effects of higherthan-fourth-order cumulants as well.
 It is believed this is the main reason why homogeneous theory has such a restricted validity in this case.
-In the opposite case of nonlinear focusing the kurtosis is positive, giving for large x a positive correction to the normal distribution.
+In the opposite case of nonlinear focusing, the kurtosis is positive, giving for large x a positive correction to the normal distribution.
 The pdf of the surface elevation is therefore positive, at least for the cases that have been studied here, and as a consequence homogeneous theory has a much larger range of validity.